Q. What causes hearing loss?

 Unfortunately, doctors don’t know what causes Ménière’s disease, and there is no cure.
 Researchers think that it may have to do with fluid levels in the inner ear or the closing of blood vessels, similar to what happens in people who get migraine headaches.
 Other researchers believe that Ménière’s disease occurs because of viral infections, allergies, or autoimmune reactions.
 The disease tends to run in families, so there could also be a genetic link.

-Symptoms of Ménière’s disease include severe dizziness, lack of balance, tinnitus (ringing in the ears), ear pain, and pressure.
+Symptoms of Ménière’s disease include fluctuating hearing loss, severe dizziness, lack of balance, tinnitus (ringing in the ears), ear pain, and pressure.
 The disease can exist in mild or severe forms.

 Treatment for people with Ménière’s disease includes devices that deliver air pulses to the middle ear and medicines to help you control dizziness and fluid retention in your body.
 Surgery may also be required.
 There is no cure for Ménière’s disease yet, but some of these treatments may alleviate symptoms.